wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 12.4.2 =
-* Disable the welcome page.
+* Disabled the welcome page.

 = 12.4.1 =
 * Implemented the `do_welcome()` function.